GewelsJI/VPS/README.md

 # 5. VPS Benchmark

 We provide an out-of-the-box evaluation toolbox for the VPS task, which is written in Python style.
 You can just run it to generate the evaluation results on your custom approach.
-Or you can directly download the complete VPS benchmark including prediction map of each competitor at download link: [Google Drive, 5.45GB](https://drive.google.com/file/d/1Liva1oR1-1ihWaTNNM5WDKZVETAF587M/view?usp=sharing) / [Baidu Drive](https://pan.baidu.com/s/1Qu-0l9w0ja92nzrlWMRhoQ) (Password: 2t1l, Size: 5.45G).
+Or you can directly download the complete VPS benchmark including the prediction map of each competitor at the download link: [Google Drive, 5.45GB](https://drive.google.com/file/d/1Liva1oR1-1ihWaTNNM5WDKZVETAF587M/view?usp=sharing) / [Baidu Drive](https://pan.baidu.com/s/1Qu-0l9w0ja92nzrlWMRhoQ) (Password: 2t1l, Size: 5.45G).

 - More instructions about **Evaluation Toolbox** refer to [`PageLink`](https://github.com/GewelsJI/VPS/tree/main/eval).

-We also build an online leaderboard to keep up with the new progress of other competitors.
+We also built an online leaderboard to keep up with the new progress of other competitors.
 We believe this is a fun way to learn about new research directions and stay in tune with our VPS community.

 - Online leaderboard is publicly avaliable at PaperWithCode: [SUN-SEG-Easy](https://paperswithcode.com/dataset/sun-seg-easy) & [SUN-SEG-Hard](https://paperswithcode.com/dataset/sun-seg-hard).

-Here, we present a variety of qualitative and quantitative results of VPS benchamrk:
+Here, we present a variety of qualitative and quantitative results of VPS benchmarks:

 - Visual prediction of top-performance competitors: